-These fluffy banana foster pancakes are so easy to make in two simple steps: first, we make the oat milk pancakes, and second, we make the homemade banana foster sauce.
-Here are detailed step-by-step instructions for any level cook:
+Get ready to whip up these easy and fluffy banana foster pancakes in two simple steps.
+First, we’ll make the oat milk pancakes, and then we’ll prepare the homemade banana foster sauce.
+Whether you’re a beginner or an experienced cook, follow these detailed step-by-step instructions for guaranteed success:

 Next, add the wet ingredients to the flour mixture, and whisk until a batter is formed.
-Do not over mix – it will make the pancakes tough.
-If the batter is too thick, add 1 – 3 Tablespoons more of oat milk.
+Do not over-mix – it will make the pancakes tough.
+Add 1 – 3 Tablespoons more oat milk if the batter is too thick.

 Now, let’s cook the oat milk pancakes by heating a large pan or griddle to medium heat and adding a little butter.
 Once melted, pour about 1/4 cup of batter onto the hot pan for each pancake.
 Cook for about 2 minutes until little bubbles form on the tops of the pancakes, and the bottoms are golden brown.
 Gently flip and cook the other side for about 1 minute.

-Meanwhile, in a small saucepan on low heat, melt the butter with maple syrup and cinnamon to make the banana foster topping.
-Make sure to allow the sauce to simmer on low for 2 – 4 minutes, stirring every 30 seconds or so.
+Meanwhile, melt the butter with maple syrup and cinnamon in a small saucepan on low heat to make the banana foster topping.
+Allow the sauce to simmer on low for 2 – 4 minutes, stirring every 30 seconds.
 Heat must be on low, or else the sauce will burn!
 Then, add in banana slices, gently stir to coat with the sauce, and allow it to simmer for another 2 – 3 minutes.

 Finally, stack pancakes and top with bananas foster topping.
 Enjoy!

 Is there rum in this recipe?